jumaffre/CCF/doc/overview/concepts.rst

 Application
 ~~~~~~~~~~~

-Each node runs the same application, written in JavaScript or C++.
+Each node runs the same application, written in JavaScript/TypeScript or C++.
 An application is a collection of endpoints that can be triggered by trusted :term:`Users`' HTTP commands over :term:`TLS`.

 Each endpoint can mutate or read the in-enclave-memory Key-Value Store that is replicated across all nodes in the network.
 Changes to the Key-Value Store must be agreed by a variable number of nodes, depending on the consensus algorithm selected (either CFT or BFT), before being applied.